co0p/patchy/README.md

 * 81a6ff4
 ```

-to get a diff of all changes combined, run `patchy https://github.com/co0p.patchy.git origin/demo origin/master` which will output:
+to get a diff of all changes combined, run `go run cmd/cli/main.go https://github.com/co0p.patchy.git origin/demo origin/master` which will output:

 ```diff
 diff --git a/file.txt b/file.txt